autotelicum/Smooth-CoffeeScript/literate/install-notes.md

 Choose .pkg on OS X and .msi on Windows and install node from
 <http://nodejs.org/dist/v0.6.3/>

-Open a command line terminal and run:
+Open a command line (on Windows 7 right-click and select 'Run as Administrator'):

     npm -g install coffee-script